h4zielh/python_hackerrank_solutions/README.md

 # python_hackerrank_solutions
-my python codes in HackerRank
+my python resolutions for challenges in HackerRank